cyphergenetics/syndi/docs/Events.md

 This event occurs when data has been removed from the receive queue and is ready for processing, with newlines and carriage returns stripped.

+### :connected |irc|

+**irc** (_Auto::IRC::Server_): The IRC connection.

+This event occurs after ISUPPORT has been received and processed, and the connection is fully established.

+Typically, at this point, any traditional service identification and autojoining occurs.

 ### :disconnect |irc, reason|

 **irc** (_Auto::IRC::Server_): The IRC connection.